amrit2357/command_line_dict/README.md

   <word>                  Definitions, Synonyms, Antonyms & Examples for a given word
   Gameplay|play           Guess the word from given examples

-  # Instruction to install
+# Instructions to install

 1 .
 Create .env file.
 2 .
 Write API_KEY and API_HOST in file to access the Api's
 3 .
 Install all the npm modules by : npm install
 4 .
 Run the server by : node dictionary.js